edag94/Replace-Lines-With-Clipboard-VSCodeExt/README.md

 # Replace Line With Clipboard README

-Replace current line with clipboard content at cursor position Works with multiple cursors!
+Replace current line with clipboard content at cursor position.

+Works with multiple cursors!!

 ## Commands

-Use keyboard shortcut `ctrl+shift+v` or use command `Replace Line With Clipboard` in command palette
+Use keyboard shortcut `ctrl+shift+v` or use command `Replace Line With Clipboard` in command palette.